-6.8 Establish strong relationships and universities, including historic colleges and universities (HBCUs student organizations within majo institutions. cally black Implementing a) and black □Complete The district conducted job fairs at HBCUs and has created a talent development team to establish more regular contacts with those schools.
+6.8 Establish strong relationships with colleges and universities, including historically black colleges and universities (HBCUs) and black student organizations within majority white institutions. □Planning ■ Implementing □Complete The district conducted job fairs at HBCUs and has created a talent development team to establish more regular contacts with those schools.
 Building relationships with black student organizations has begun but is an area of growth for the 2017-18 school year.
 The district will continue to review the most successful strategies for maintaining regular contacts and building relationships with HBCUs and black student organizations.
-6.9 Create a recruitment plan/pac attracting black applicants to be u hiring managers in the district.
-The district Human Resources department is revising current materials in support of hiring minority candidates.
+6.9 Create a recruitment plan/packet specific to attracting black applicants to be used by all hiring managers in the district. ■Planning □Implementing □Complete The district Human Resources department is revising current materials in support of hiring minority candidates.
 The district will continue to review and revise district recruitment materials.
-6.10 Establish a marketing campa to attract black applicants via Edu and social media.
-The district used social media in a pilot fashion and advertised aggressively in Education Week The district will continue to use of social media and review data to determine impact.
+6.10 Establish a marketing campaign designed to attract black applicants via Education Week and social media. □Planning ■Implementing □Complete The district used social media in a pilot fashion and advertised aggressively in Education Week The district will continue to use of social media and review data to determine impact.
 Nearly 800 job posts were done with an estimated 50 candidates recruited through these postings.
-Initial PABSE meeting for 2017-18 is 6.11 Collaborate with the Pinellas Black School Educators (PABSE) community stakeholder groups.
-3 The district has re-started the PABSE organization and connected its work and mission around the recruitment and retention efforts in Human Resources. planned for September.
+Initial PABSE meeting for 2017-18 is 6.11 Collaborate with the Pinellas Alliance of Black School Educators (PABSE) and community stakeholder groups. □Planning ■Implementing □Complete The district has re-started the PABSE organization and connected its work and mission around the recruitment and retention efforts in Human Resources. planned for September.
 The district will continue to build membership and community.
 PABSE presented at the district's Embrace Pinellas teacher orientation event as a way of gaining members and capacity.
-The district will implement ideas/strategies learned at NABSE in 6.12 Attend National Alliance of B Educators (NABSE) conference to current ideas for recruitment of bla educators. o gather most The district sent 14 district and school based staff members to NABSE and garnered some strong recruitment concepts. coordination with PABSE.
+The district will implement ideas/strategies learned at NABSE in 6.12 Attend National Alliance of Black School Educators (NABSE) conference to gather most current ideas for recruitment of black educators. □Planning □Implementing ■Complete The district sent 14 district and school based staff members to NABSE and garnered some strong recruitment concepts. coordination with PABSE.